-Serving New Jersey, Pennsylvania, Delaware, Maryland, New York
+Serving: New Jersey, New York, Pennsylvania, Delaware, Maryland

-Serving New Jersey, Pennsylvania, Delaware, Maryland, New York
+Serving: New Jersey, New York, Pennsylvania, Delaware, Maryland

-In 1999, Joshua's father, Capt.
-George Ward IV, started Escape Marine Surveying, serving the Delaware Valley area.
-Josh worked as an apprentice under his father beginning in 2000, and quickly gained accreditation as a Certified Marine Surveyor through ACMS and worked with him until his passing in 2022.
-Josh then changed the name of the company to JW Marine Surveyors while, continuing to carry on his father's legacy.
-Josh applies his extensive knowledge gained in the US Coast Guard as a Mechanic as well as his 24 years of hands on surveying experience with vessels of all makes and sizes, coupled with his continual education through training with companies like ABYC, NASBLA, ICMA, NFPA, MECO, IICL, ASA, and the New Jersey Department of Banking and Insurance, to provide the most informative and comprehensive Marine Survey reports to his clients.
-Joshua's son Cameron joined him at JW Marine Surveyors in 2023 and plans on continue the family business for the next generation.
+In 1999, Capt.
+George Ward IV (left), started Escape Marine Surveying, serving the Delaware Valley area.
+Joshua Ward (right) worked as an apprenticed under his father, and quickly gained accreditation as a Certified Marine Surveyor through ACMS and worked with him until his passing in 2021.
+Joshua then changed the name of the company to JW Marine Surveyors, continuing to carry on his father's legacy, and evolving the business into a East Coast Marine Surveying Powerhouse!
+Joshua has combined his extensive knowledge gained serving in the US Coast Guard as well as his 24 years of hands on marine surveying experience, with his passion for customer satisfaction to make JW Marine Surveying the #1 Marine Surveying Company in NY and NJ.
+Joshua continues his education through training with companies like ABYC, IAMI, NASBLA, ICMA, NFPA, MECO, IICL, ASA, and the New Jersey Department of Banking and Insurance, allowing him to provide the most informative and comprehensive Marine Survey reports to his clients.
+Joshua's son Cameron Ward (center) has now joined him at JW Marine Surveyors and plans on continue the family business for the next generation.

 At JW Marine Surveyors, we pride ourselves on our extensive experience in the maritime industry.
-Our team of ACMS certified marine surveyors are all former members of the USCG and current members of the US Coast Guard Auxiliary.
-Our core values of trust and reliability and 100 percent guest satisfaction have earned us the loyalty of both individual clients and major commercial accounts, who continue to partner with us for years making all of our clients family.
+Our team of ACMS Certified Marine Surveyors are all former members of the USCG and current members of the US Coast Guard Auxiliary.
+Our core values of trust, reliability, and 100 percent client satisfaction have earned us the loyalty of both individuals and major commercial accounts, who continue to partner with us for years, making all of our clients family.
+We feel so strongly about our Services that if you are not satisfied with your survey report we will

-JW Marine surveyors holds certification through the ASA (American Society of Appraisers) for Yacht appraising for Marine Surveyors.
+JW Marine surveyors holds multiple certifications through the ASA (American Society of Appraisers) for Yacht & Small craft appraising.
 The Appraisal Inspection is conducted to determine the fair market value of a vessel for financing, estate settlements, donations, and legal cases (such as divorce).
 As the focus is to simply provide the surveyor’s overall impression of the vessel’s condition, an appraisal inspection is a less in-depth inspection as compared to a C&V. The written report will contain basic vessel information, general comments on overall condition and an estimated fair market value.
+We utilize the most up to date appraisal tools available to the surveying industry to obtain the most ethically accurate value possible for your boat.

 We are certified in Inland & Ocean Marine Insurance through the New Jersey Department of Banking and Insurance.
 An insurance survey is conducted to assist underwriters in determining a vessel’s condition and insurability for initial policy issuance or renewal.
 The primary focus of an insurance survey is structural integrity, safety, and inspection of system installations per NFPA and ABYC standards.
 Safety gear is inspected and noted for compliance with federal requirements, while pertinent identification information is recorded for future reference, valuation and claims adjustment.